AlphaSheep/NordStatus-Plasmoid/README.md

 ## Unit tests

-Change directory to the root directory and run to following command
+Change directory to the root directory and run the following:
 ```
 qmltestrunner
 ```